UW-Hydro/VIC/README.txt

         Description:

         Miscellaneous fixes for memory leaks and variable initialization.
+TJB

 Memory errors for ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE